 Item 28: Use macros judiciously

-"In some cases it's easy to decide to write a macro instead of a function, because only a macro can do what's needed" – Paul Graham, "On Lisp"
+"In some cases it's easy to decide to write a macro instead of a function, because only a macro can do what's needed." – Paul Graham, "On Lisp (Prentice Hall)"

-Rust's macro systems allow you perform metaprogramming: to write code that emits code into your project.
-This is most valuable when there are chunks of "boilerplate" code that are deterministic and repetitive, and which would otherwise need to be kept in sync manually.
+Rust's macro systems allow you to perform metaprogramming: to write code that emits code into your project.
+This is most valuable when there are chunks of "boilerplate" code that are deterministic and repetitive and that would otherwise need to be kept in sync manually.

-This means that Rust macros can be aware of code structure and can consequently avoid entire classes of macro-related footguns.
-In particular, Rust macros are hygienic – they cannot accidentally refer to ("capture") local variables in the surrounding code.
+This means Rust macros can be aware of code structure and can consequently avoid entire classes of macro-related footguns.
+In particular, we see in the following section that Rust's declarative macros are hygienic—they cannot accidentally refer to ("capture") local variables in the surrounding code.

-A macro abstracts away the difference between different chunks of the AST that play the same role (type, identifier, expression, etc.); the implementation can then include any code that makes use of those chunks in the same AST role.
+A macro abstracts away the difference between different fragments of the program that play the same role (type, identifier, expression, etc.); the implementation can then include any code that makes use of those fragments in the same role.

 fn before() {